CurveDocs/curve-resources/docs/governance/understanding-governance.md

 *There are three kinds of votes:*

 1. Ownership votes, which control most functionality within the protocol.
 These votes require a 30% quorum with 51% support.
 2. Parameter votes, which can modify pool parameters.
-These votes require a 15% quorum with 30% support.
+These votes require a 15% quorum with 60% support.
 3. Emergency votes, which consist of nine members, comprised of a mix of the Curve team and prominent figures within the DeFi community.
 Each member has one vote.
 Any member may propose a vote.
 A vote lasts for 24 hours and can be executed immediately once it receives 66% support.

+!!!info "Quorum"
+    Intuitively, one might think that the total number of votes (`YES` and `NO`) would count towards the quorum.
+However, this is not the case here.
+Only `YES` votes are counted towards the quorum.

+    This can lead to scenarios like this: https://twitter.com/WormholeOracle/status/1782646259536531808

 ## **Emergency DAO**